HITECHCRIME/HC_REL01_TRIBE/README.md

 - PAID: Digital Single Release (+ Goodies from the storyworld + Merch) via hitechcri.me website
 - FREE: Hitech Crime Universe Timeline https://www.hitechcri.me/timeline/hc_sg_r01_tribe (link not active) It’s important to have one platform where you control your music, content and brand image—your website.
 If a promoter or fan is searching for you online, the first hit they should get is your band website.
 This is your chance to hook them with a great first impression and win them over with an amazing user experience.
 Blow your own trumpet!
+- PAID: Merchandise with physical and virtual things from the storyworld/timeline.
+Simple things?
+Patches with Hitech Crime logo or the tribe's logo -//-?
+T-shirts.
+Cinematic Posters - refer to Kannibal Wear Overview repo.
+Kannibal Wear would be the one who supplies the merch for Hitech Crime.

 - FREE (monetized): Streaming Access: Spotify
 - FREE (monetized): Streaming Access: Soundcloud https://soundcloud.com/mothnode/tribe